 In this lecture, we'll consider how the copy in a rebranded ad campaign can help a company that's revising its approach better appeal to and win over a new or changing audience.
 Key topics will be: The motivations of a rebranding campaign, how to select the best mediums for a rebranding campaign, and how to adapt existing copy for expanded audiences.

-- Critically read advertisements, reviewing the rhetorical situation and rhetorical appeals.
+- Evaluate and read advertisements, reviewing the rhetorical situation and rhetorical appeals.

 - Analyze the qualities of effective copy and apply effective writing strategies for copy and writing process expectations.

-- Analyze examples of short copy in different genres and forms.
+- Examine examples of short copy in different genres and forms.

 - Apply techniques for effective short copy, including taglines, headlines, slogans, and captions.